n8craig/um-inventory/README.md

     -   `data/images_full/`
     -   `data/images_thums/`
     -   `data/tables`
-3. Export the Object List from PastPerfect
+3. Export the Object List from PastPerfect following these [guidelines](https://pastperfect.zendesk.com/hc/en-us/articles/360023357934-How-do-I-export-data-from-PastPerfect-).
-4. Save the export output as an `.xlsx` file and place it into `./data/tables`
+4. Save the export output as an `.xlsx` file and place it into `./data/tables` directory created above.
 5. From PastPerfect, copy the `Images` directory into the `./data` directory such that it is `./data/Images`.
-6. Within the `index.qmd` file, nativate to the `data-read` chunk, and find the line that reads `df <- read_excel(here::here("data/tables/EXPORTED_FILE_NAME.xlsx")) %>% janitor::clean_names()` .
+6. Within the `index.qmd` file, navigate to the `data-read` chunk, and find the line that reads `df <- read_excel(here::here("data/tables/EXPORTED_FILE_NAME.xlsx")) %>% janitor::clean_names()` .
 7. In this line of code, insert the name of the export file that was saved to `./data/tables` .
 It is suggested to use a date stamped file name like `inventory_2022_10_26.xlsx` but any name should work.
 8. While developing the site it is recommended to sample the records.
 To do this, navigate to the code chunk called `df-sample` and set `eval: true` and then select the sample size under `slice_sample(n=XX)`.
 When you want to render the entire table, set `eval: false` for the `df-sample` code chunk.
 9. When you want to observe the output, render the project.
+Be prepared that large collections with lots of images may take some time.
+On my machine, with 16 gigs of RAM, rendering takes about an hour.
+This is one of the reasons that sampling is useful during the development stage.
 10. After rendering, it is a good idea to compress the images in the output `_site` directory.
+This will reduce the load for users and save space on the server.
 For this task, the [Caesium Image Compressor](https://saerasoft.com/caesium) is recommended (though this could also be done with `magick`).
 I found that JPG compression of 75 works well.
-11. After image compression, the site is ready to send to the server..
+11. After image compression, the site is ready to send to the server.
 12. Small projects can be posted to Quarto Pubs with the terminal command: `quarto publish quarto-pub --no-render` .
 If you want to re-render at publish, leave off the last argument.
 13. Larger projects can be rendered to Netlify with the terminal command: `quarto publish netlify --no-render` .
 If you want to re-render at publish, leave off the last argument.
 14. Alternatively, the contents of the `_site` directory can be pushed to any web server.
 This is what we've done with `univmuseum.nmsu.edu` .